adam13ah/fitbit-roni-remix/README.md

-# 'Roni' for FitBit Versa
+# 'CalendaRoni' for FitBit Versa

 ## This project is licensed as MIT.
 Feel free to fork it and make it your own!
 If you want to contribute, you are welcome to add your name to the CONTRIBUTORS.md file.